ashishmd/getSQL/README.md

 primary_value and secondary_value can be a column or value.
 Its type is specified in the repective type params. id param will be used once the custom where_clause_type is supported.
 #### where_clause_type
-Values can be "and" / "or".
-System will use it to append and / or conditions in where clause.
+Values can be "and" / "or" / "custom".
+System will use it to append and / or conditions in all where clause.
+#### custom_conditions
-Soon "custom" value will be consumed, where you can specify id values of where clause in a format like "((1 and 2) or 3)"
+To process custom where_conditions, pass where_clause_type as "custom".
+Then you can specify id values of where clause in a format like "((#1 and #2) or #3)"
+.
+Where condition will be formed as per the custom condition given.
 #### skip_data_presence_check
 If this variable is set true, only LEFT JOINS will be used in the query.
 #### skip_data_presence_tables